 Supporters of the bill argued that the changes it would make to the Single State Construction Code Act are necessary to fully carry out the intent of 2018 PAs 331 and 332.
 According to committee testimony, height requirements for electric fences and the nonelectric fences or walls that enclose them were inadvertently left out of the earlier acts.
-Some have also questioned the meaning of the requirement that a nonelectric fence or wall "completely enclose" the electric fence.
+Some have also questioned whether the requirement that a nonelectric fence or wall "completely enclose" the electric fence means that a roof over the electric fence is necessary.
 Specifying lateral enclosure would remove the potential for misconstruing that provision.
 By clearing up such ambiguities and resolving conflicts the act may have with other Michigan laws, the bill would provide clearer guidelines to professionals acting under the Construction Code Act.